 Athens never counted as a fashion capital but has always been a designer inspiration.
 Greek culture and imagery produced since antiquity have been an infinite source of creative ideas for the global fashion industry.
 Heavyweights such as Karl Lagerfeld for Chanel, Dolce & Gabbana, Gucci, and Valentino have tapped into minimalist Ancient Greek and opulent Byzantine heritage.
 The legendary French couturier Madame Grès created her signature looks based on the fluidity and femininity of the draped Grecian silhouette.
 London-based Greek designer Mary Katrantzou took this glorious past to the next level with her SS20 couture collection presented in October 2019 at the imposing ancient Temple of Poseidon on breathtaking Cape Sounion.
 The ancient Greek cloak, an overlaying fabric artfully wrapped around the body and secured with decorative pins and belts, has been redesigned through the centuries and adored by iconic women.
 The regal embellishments and fabrics that comprised the wardrobe of Byzantine emperors, military, and religious leaders (still seen on Orthodox priest vestments) have been translated into extraordinary red carpet and runway looks.
 Local folk embroidery motifs and weaving techniques – especially those developed in the islands are now seen in creations by Greek designers.
 Although Greek jewelry design has wowed the world, apparel & accessories design had not been that successful across the borders.
 Yet, a few small-community strongholds of artisanal creativity and craftsmanship have been recently revived, supported by up-and-coming Greek fashion brands who managed to score exports and sales through global e-commerce platforms and social media.
 It seems that a new generation of fashion insiders in Greece are writing a bright post-recession chapter.
 Abundant Greek motifs borrowed from sculpture, pottery, local art, and crafts are gradually experiencing a more sophisticated treatment by Greek brands that embrace a noticeable degree of conceptualization, sustainability, and a high-end approach.
 Let’s go through the most promising examples of this new direction.

 Zeus+Dione.
-Inspired by the mythological parents of the ancient Greek goddess of love & beauty Aphrodite, this Greek fashion and lifestyle brand has become popular among fashionistas from all over the world through its online store and prestigious stockists like Net-a-Porter.com and Farfetch.com, as well as brick and mortar stores in Europe, Asia, and the US.
+Inspired by the mythological parents of the ancient Greek goddess of love & beauty Aphrodite, this Greek fashion and lifestyle brand has become popular among fashionistas from all over the world through its online store and prestigious stockists like Net-a-Porter.com and Farfetch.com, as well as brick-and-mortar multi-brand boutiques in Europe, Asia, and the US.
 Aesthetics tapping into the classic allure of Greek architecture – especially Doric simplicity – are accented with strategically placed artisanal details implemented with traditional and modern techniques.
 The brand is credited for reviving local craftsmanship while also contributing innovation in the production process.
-In its logo, the Greek letter Delta ‘Δ’ is a predominant feature, alluding to spirituality, harmony, and creativity.
+The Greek letter Delta ‘Δ’ is a predominant feature in its logo, alluding to spirituality, harmony, and creativity.
 The collection includes ready-to-wear, shoes (timeless Grecian sandals), bags, swimwear, jewelry, and homeware items, often resulting from exclusive collaborations.
-If you are traveling to Greece and aspire to adopt the Grecian style at its most refined version, this is the brand to check, both online and at its elegant flagship boutique downtown Athens on the prestigious pedestrian street of Voukourestiou.
+If you are traveling to Greece and aspire to adopt the Grecian style at its most refined version, this is the brand to check, both online and at its elegant flagship boutique downtown Athens on the prestigious pedestrian Voukourestiou street.
 You will fall in love with their apparel crafted from custom textiles that are weaved, dyed, embroidered, and cut by expert artisans.
 Zeus+Dione’s exclusive silk textiles are crafted uniquely for the brand in Soufli, a town in the northeasternmost part of Greece with a long history in producing fine silk.
-Silk shirts are embroidered in Argos and Metsovo, while dresses and skirts are knitted by the craftswomen of the Cyclades group of islands and Attica.
+Silk shirts are embroidered in Argos and Metsovo, while dresses and skirts are knitted by the craftswomen in the Cyclades group of islands and Attica.
 Beyond the production of custom textiles, selected designs are adorned with traditional patterns and intricate motifs handwoven on the island of Crete.

 Ancient Greek Sandals.
 Seen on celebrities such as Angelina Jolie, Michelle Obama, Beyoncé, Halle Berry, Taylor Swift, Chrissy Teigen, Jessica Alba, Jessica Biel, Gigi Hadid, Anne Hathaway, Naomi Watts, Emma Watson, Diane Kruger, Sarah Jessica Parker, Claire Danes, Reese Witherspoon, and many more, these sandals are directly inspired by Greek mythology.
 They are crafted to perfection by local Greek artisans.
 The champagne-colored wing-design buckle is a signature detail that refers to the myth of the gifted sandal-maker from the beautiful island of Crete, who made sandals for the Ancient Greek Gods, including Hermes the ‘messenger god’ who was described to be wearing winged sandals.
 With stockists across the world, including Net-a-Porter.com, and a flagship boutique downtown Athens, the brand is known for its hand-made styles, traditional craftsmanship, and minimalist feminine aesthetics.
 The chemical-free, natural tan leather ages beautifully with time and wear.
 A variety of techniques are used throughout the collection to decorate the upper parts, such as hot stamps, lacing, cut-outs, printing, braiding, beading, and embossing.
 Two visionary Greeks are behind the brand.
 Christina Martini is a BA (Hons) graduate in Footwear Design and Product Development from the prestigious Cordwainers College (2000) and has worked as a shoe designer for Balenciaga (2008-2010) and Louis Vuitton.
 Co-founder Nikolas Minoglou, born in London and raised in Greece, is an MBA graduate from Babson College (USA), who returned to Athens in 2006 to take over the family’s established footwear business, before joining forces with Christina.